BBBase-EHeresy-PPPub/PPPub/docs/scenarios/matched_play_guide.md

 ## SCENARIO 15 — BREAKTHROUGH

-*With both forces locked in a battle for supremacy, both sides know that if they can break through their enemy's lines they can seize a valuable strategic point from their foe.*

 **SCENARIO OUTLINE**

 Capture the areas of the battlefield that are worth the most to your opponent.